 - 1.1 Findings.
-The SUSANVILLE INDIAN RANCHERIA CALIFORNIA ("Tribe" or "Tribal") finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as 29 C.F.R. part 1910 Occupational Safety and Health Standards and part 1926 Safety and Health Regulations for Construction, published by the U.S. Department of Labor, Occupational Safety and Health Administration, is hereby adopted as the Tribal OSHA Standards, for regulating the safety and inspection of retail sale, wholesale/commercial and light industrial labor practices, along with the standard of tribal labor force protections from hazardous workforce environments and exposure to potential contaminants within each of these areas, establishment of contract work hours and other labor safety standards as deemed necessary by the tribal government, along with provisions for submission of labor contracts, building plans and hazardous activity permits for tribal government approval, collection of fees, and enforcement of these codes including the setting of penalties, where necessary. - 1.2 Inconsistent Codes Repealed.
-All articles, titles, chapters, or other codes or portions thereof, in conflict herewith are hereby repealed in that respect only. - 1.3 Certification of Adoption and Publishing.
-The Tribal Secretary shall certify the adoption of this Tribal Ordinance and cause the same to be published as required by law.

-1.4 Effective Date.
+The MECHOOPDA INDIAN TRIBE OF CHICO RANCHERIA ("Tribe" or "Tribal") Tribal Council on behalf of the Tribe finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as 29 C.F.R. part 1910 Occupational Safety and Health Standards and part 1926 Safety and Health Regulations for Construction, published by the U.S. Department of Labor, Occupational Safety and Health Administration, is hereby adopted as the Tribal OSHA Standards, for regulating the safety and inspection of retail sale, wholesale/commercial and light industrial labor practices, along with the standard of tribal labor force protections from hazardous workforce environments and exposure to potential contaminants within each of these areas, establishment of contract work hours and other labor safety standards as deemed necessary by the tribal government, along with provisions for submission of labor contracts, building plans and hazardous activity permits for tribal government approval, collection of fees, and enforcement of these codes including the setting of penalties, where necessary. - 1.2 Inconsistent Codes Repealed.
+All other codes or portions of codes in conflict herewith are hereby repealed in that respect only. - 1.3 Certification of Adoption and Publishing.
+The Tribal Secretary shall certify the adoption of this Tribal Ordinance and cause the same to be published as required by law. - 1.4 Effective Date.
 This Tribal Ordinance and the rules, regulations, provisions, requirements, orders, and matters established and adopted hereby shall take effect and be in full force and effect from and after the date of its final passage and approval.